Veering triangulations and the Thurston norm: homology to isotopy: Veering triangulations: background and preliminaries

 Let $\wt M^\circ$ be the universal cover of $\mr M$ and let $\wt \tau$ be the lift of $\tau$ to $\mr M$.
 We will refer to $\wt \tau$-tetrahedra, $\wt\tau$-faces, and $\wt \tau$-edges.
 It follows from \cite[Theorems 3.2 and 5.1]{SchSeg20} that no two $\wt\tau$-edges or $\wt\tau$-faces of a single $\wt \tau$-tetrahedron are identified, which makes it easier to define certain objects in $\mr M$ by first describing an object in $\wt M^\circ$ and then projecting to $\mr M$.

 Let $e$ be a $\wt\tau$-edge.
 If we circle around $e$ and read off the interior angles at $e$ of $\tau$-tetrahedra incident to $e$, there are two $\pi$ angles and some number of $0$ angles.
-It is a consequence of our veering definition that the two $\pi$-angles are not circularly adjacent.
+It is a consequence of our veering definition that the two $\pi$ angles are not circularly adjacent.
 Hence the $\wt\tau$-tetrahedra whose interior angles at $e$ are $0$ are split into two nonempty sets, each of which is called a \textbf{fan} of $e$.
 A fan is \textbf{short} if it consists of one $\wt\tau$-tetrahedron and \textbf{long} otherwise.

 Let $v$ be a switch of $\partial \wt \tau$ corresponding to a $\wt\tau$-edge $e$.
-A \textbf{fan} of $v$ is the union of all upward (or downward) flat triangles for which $v$ is a cuspidal vertex.
+A \textbf{fan} of $v$ is the union of all upward, or all downward, flat triangles for which $v$ is a cuspidal vertex.
 This corresponds exactly to the intersection of one of the fans of $e$ with the component of $\partial \wt M^\circ$ containing $v$.
 A fan of $v$ is \textbf{short} if it consists of only one flat triangle and \textbf{long} otherwise.
 In $\mr M$, we define short and long fans of $\tau$-tetrahedra and flat triangles to be the images of the corresponding objects in $\wt M^\circ$ under the covering projection.

 Note that the coorientation on $\partial\hbs$ allows us to speak of the \textbf{topmost} or \textbf{bottommost} flat triangle in a particular fan.
-We now record some facts about fans and hingeness from \cite{FutGue13} in the following lemma.
+We now record some facts about fans and hingeness from \cite[Observations 2.6 and 2.7]{FutGue13} in the following lemma.

-\begin{lemma}[\cite{FutGue13}] A non-hinge flat triangle is incident to a short fan at one of its cuspidal vertices.
+\begin{lemma}[Futer--Gu\'eritaud] A non-hinge flat triangle is incident to a short fan at one of its cuspidal vertices.
 At the other cuspidal vertex, it is part of a long fan for which it is neither the top nor bottom flat triangle.

 A hinge flat triangle is topmost in a fan corresponding to one of its cuspidal vertices, and bottommost in a fan corresponding to its other cuspidal vertex. \end{lemma}